mmmarinho/ROS2_Tutorial/docs/source/create_message_package.rst

 .. code:: yaml

    # WhatIsThePoint.srv from https://ros2-tutorial.readthedocs.io
-   # Receives and AmazingQuote and returns what is the point
+   # Receives an AmazingQuote and returns what is the point
    AmazingQuote quote
       int32 id
       string philosopher_name